datanav/docs/overview.rst

 A data platform exists to collect data from different systems and share this data in a consistent manner, to make it easier to retrieve the value that lies in the data.
-This is an ongoing process that must facilitate to continually expand the value outtake, and to quickly deliver the right data with the right quality for new purposes.
+This is an ongoing process that must facilitate continually expanding value outtake, and quick delivery of the right data with the right quality for new purposes.
 The master data will need to be compiled from a set of business systems that are constantly changing, both in the case of new versions of a system, and in the case or replacing them with new systems.
-It is essential to be able to effectively manage a data platform, that the business systems and data platform, are as loosely coupled as possible.
-Sesam does not require any modifications in the business systems, but instead can collect and share data in the form that each system supports, through the mechanisms for which the systems are built.
-Whether the business system communicates via REST API, SOAP, XML, CSV, SQL or any other communication form or format is indifferent.
+To effectively manage a data platform, it is essential that the business systems and data platform are as loosely coupled as possible.
+Sesam does not require any modifications in the business systems, but instead can collect and share data in the form that each system supports, through mechanisms for which the systems were built.
+Whether the business system communicates via REST API, SOAP, XML, CSV, SQL or any other communication form or format is irelevant.
 If there is structured data, Sesam will be able to receive and return data in the subject system's own format and data model.
 The data is transformed into JSON data format, but retains its original data model.
-This is essential not to degrade the quality of the data.
+This is essential to not degrade the quality of the data.
 Any conversion from one data model to another will mean a reduction in data quality.
 In Sesam, the original data model will be retained in addition to the origin of the data, and thus the context in which they were created is retained as part of the